 Procedures for requesting transcripts are available online at www.umuc.edu/transcripts.
 A fee is charged for each UMUC transcript that is issued; an additional fee is charged for rush processing.
 Transcripts should be requested at least two weeks before they will actually be needed.
-No transcripts will be released until all financial obligations to the university have been satisfied.
+No transcripts will be released until all financial obligations to the university have been satisfied in accordance with USM policy.